ralgar/kolla/README.md

 #### Up-to-date CSI containers not available

-The CSI driver repository in this component doesn't appear to be maintained any longer.
+The CSI driver registry in this component doesn't appear to be maintained any longer.
 Updating the script allows newer CSI versions to be used.

 #### csi-attacher unable to patch volumeattachments/status